Conductivity of a two-dimensional HgTe layer near the critical width: The role of developed edge states network and random mixture of $p$- and $n$-domains: Introduction

-In the VP model, the gap in the system continuously changes its value passing through zero, and it provides the electron states localized near the zero-gap line (ZGL).
+In the VP model, the gap in the system continuously changes its value passing through zero, and it provides electron states localized near the zero gap line (ZGL).
 Different aspects of this model have been studied recently.
-The VP model specificity is the linearity of the edge-state spectrum \cite{ent-mah-mag} which is symmetric around the gap center.
-The linearity leads to the suppression of electron-electron interaction \cite{ent-brag1,ent-brag2}.
-The edge states on the curved edges were studied also \cite{mag-ent}.
-It was found that the microwave absorption in the insulating phase is a result of the transitions from the edge-state to 2D states or between the edge states with the opposite direction of motion with 2D states virtual participation \cite{mah-mag-ent}.
+The VP model specificity is the linearity of the edge-state spectrum \cite{ent-mah-mag}, which is symmetric around the gap center.
+The linearity leads to the suppression of the electron-electron interaction \cite{ent-brag1,ent-brag2}.
+The edge states on the curved edges were also studied \cite{mag-ent}.
+It was found that the microwave absorption in the insulating phase is a result of the transitions from the edge state to 2D states or between the edge states with the opposite direction of motion with virtual participation of the 2D states \cite{mah-mag-ent}.

-The 2D TI with a potential disorder was investigated in \cite{girsch}.
+The 2D TI with potential disorder was investigated in \cite{girsch}.
 Unlike \cite{girsch}, we study the system with a disordered energy gap.
-The difference between the approaches of the present paper and \cite{girsch} is schematically demonstrated in Fig.~\ref{fig1}.
+The difference between the approaches in the present paper and \cite{girsch} is schematically demonstrated in Fig.~\ref{fig1}.

+Note that the edge transport model in the TI has some similarity to the adiabatic transport in the quantum Hall effect (QHE) with a random potential \cite{bas-mag-ent,iordansky}.
+In the last problem electrons in a strong magnetic field move along the lines of constant potential, while, in the random-gap TI, the edge states appear with propagating electrons along the ZGLs.

-The purpose of the present paper is the study of 2D low-temperature stationary electron conductivity in a 2D TI.
-Our specific interest is focused on the system with a near-critical thickness $w\sim$ 6.3 nm, where the energy gap changes its sign.
-In this situation the gap relief randomness leads to the edge states network formation (see Figs.~\ref{fig1} (right), \ref{fig2}, \ref{fig3}).
+The purpose of the present paper is to study 2D low-temperature stationary electron conductivity in a 2D TI.
+Our specific interest is focused on the system with a near-critical thickness $w\sim$~6.3~nm, where the energy gap changes its sign.
+In this situation the gap relief randomness leads to the edge states network formation [see Figs.~\ref{fig1} (right), \ref{fig2}, and \ref{fig3}].